Boeing 737 MAX 8 called safe and reliable after Lion Air crash

 Reports also suggest that the plane in question had experienced some kind of problem on its previous flight, but that it had been resolved.

-“They say that somewhere in the world, every five seconds a 737 either takes off or lands,” Durdy said, adding that it has a stellar record after more than 50 years in operation.
+“They say that somewhere in the world, every five seconds a 737 either takes off or lands,” Durdey said, adding that it has a stellar record after more than 50 years in operation.

 “This plane is so reliable,” he added.